-Once you submit your work permit application online (including all required forms and documents), Citizenship and Immigration Canada (CIC) can begin processing it.
+Once you submit your work permit application (including all required documents), we can begin processing it.

-A CIC officer will review your application.
-If you submitted proof of an appointment for your medical exam or a receipt for your police certificate request, you must provide copies of these documents when asked for them.
+An officer will review your application.
+If you submitted proof of an appointment for your medical examination or a receipt for your police certificate request, you must provide copies of these documents when we ask for them.

 - the employer is allowed to hire you (specific to Young Professionals and International Co-op applicants).

 It can take up to eight weeks for your work permit application to be reviewed.

 Wait until your application is approved before you

 - buy a plane ticket for any travel to Canada

 - buy health insurance for your stay in Canada

 - make commitments to your prospective employer in Canada

 - commit to any accommodation in Canada